Getttzzz/CoroutinesLearning/MainPointsForCoroutines.md

 Coroutine builders:
-1. launch {}: Start a corutine which doesn't have any result.
+1. launch {}: Start a coroutine which doesn't have any result.
 Returns Job.
 2. async {}: Returns a single value result using Deferred.
 It is like Single in Rx as I understand.
 I've watched Roman Elizarov's video about intro to coroutines.
 He said that name "Deferred" had taken because it is a synonym of Feature or Promise.
 That means Deferred contains pending result.
 It is waiting to be executed.
 Deferred is also a Job.
 If you want, you can execute it using .await().
 Also, if you want, you can cancel it.
 3. runBlocking {}: It starts a coroutine and blocks current thread until coroutines will be executed.